loopwerk/loopwerk.io/content/articles/2025-12-26-home-assistant-review.md

 Compared to HomeKit alone, it’s on a completely different level.
 And all of this runs locally on my own hardware, configured through a clean web interface.

-## Conclusion
+## Verdict

 If you buy a Home Assistant Green today, along with the newer ZBT-2 antenna for Zigbee and Thread, the total cost is about €154.

 I was able to cancel my Tado subscription, which means that after roughly three years the hardware will have paid for itself.
 But that’s not the main point.

 The real value is having everything in one system.

 One place to manage all devices, one automation engine, no forced subscriptions, minimal cloud dependency, and full Siri and Apple Home integration.
 I no longer need separate apps for Hue, Tado, my air conditioners, my solar panels, or my smart plugs.